griffithlab/rnabio.org/_posts/0000-08-02-CSHL_Intro_to_R_programming.md

 ## Indexing

-Unlike python, R uses one-based indexing.
+R uses one-based indexing.
 So the index of the first element is 1, not 0.
+This is different than command-line and python, which are 0-based (where the first element is 0).

 ### Indexing one dimensional objects: Vectors, lists